-We contribute to community development through our community and social investments, focused on preventing or mitigating social risks, positioning OMV Petrom as a socially responsible company and changing our local communities for the better.
+We contribute to the growth of local communities through our community and social investments, which are focused on preventing and mitigating social risks, establishing OMV Petrom as a socially responsible company.

-In accordance with UN Principles on Business and Human Rights, we perform our actions in communities with the goal of promoting the United Nations’ 2030 Agenda for Sustainable Development.
-We committed to assess community grievance mechanisms of all sites against UN Effectiveness Criteria by 2025, maintain social license to operate through yearly Community Relations and Community development strategies, plans and budgets, based on Social Impact Needs and Risks assessment in OMV Petrom operations.
+We carry out the operations in communities in accordance with the UN Principles on Business and Human Rights, thus advancing the 2030 Agenda for Sustainable Development.
+We are committed to maintaining our social license to operate through yearly Community Relations and Community Development goals, plans, and budgets, based on an evaluation of the Social Impact Needs and Risks.

-We measure our community investment, impact, the number of volunteers and their hours, the number of beneficiaries reached and share of our local communities assisted.
+We measure the community investment impact in terms of the number of volunteers and their hours, the number of beneficiaries reached and share of our local communities assisted.